RNCI the Creative Enterprise by Natives delivering to all people the stories that shape our world.

 Red Nation International Film Festival™ (RNIFF) is dedicated to breaking the barrier of racism by successfully replacing American Indian stereotype with recognition, new vision, arts, culture and economic prosperity by placing American Indian Filmmakers at the forefront of the entertainment industry and to introduce American Indian Filmmakers to larger, global mainstream audiences while championing Native Women in Film & Television and giving voice and inspiring native youth with our dedicated program Native Youth Matter™ – If I Can See It I Can Be It.™

-RNIFF is the largest Native film festival in the country and the first Native film festival in Los Angeles.
+RNIFF is the world’s largest Native Indigenous film festival and first Native film festival in Los Angeles.
 Home to the Native Documentary Voice.
 RNIFF routinely secures top Native films and is dedicated to increasing the visibility of American Indian and Indigenous storytellers and artists in the entertainment landscape.

 Land Language Culture Tradition Identity